MubarizZaffar/VPR_Tutorial/README.md

   organization={IEEE}
 }

-This tutorial was developed as part of my affiliation with the Embedded and Intelligent Systems lab at University of Essex, which has been funded by UK-EPSRC, UKRI and the UK-National Center for Nuclear Robotics.
+This tutorial was developed as part of my affiliation with the Embedded and Intelligent Systems lab at University of Essex, which has been funded by UK-EPSRC and UKRI.